Ravishrk124/Celebal-CSI-Internship-2025/Week1_Introduction_to_Python/README.md

 - Variables, Data Types, and Input/Output
 - Comments and indentation
 - Arithmetic operations and basic expressions
+- Printing 3 Types Of Triangles using "*"

 ---

 ## 📁 Files

-- `intro_to_python.ipynb`: Jupyter notebook with code examples and mini tasks.
+- `Assignment1_solution.py`: Colab notebook with code examples and mini tasks.
-- `summary_notes.md`: Quick notes and concepts summary from this week.

 ---